nicklockwood/SwiftFormat/README.md

 Release notes
 ----------------

+Version 0.9.2

+- Fixed bug where `case` expressions containing a colon would not be parsed correctly

 Version 0.9.1

 - Fixed bug where `trailingCommas` rule would place comma after a comment instead of before it